TIME TO READ: 4m 15s

 The stone supplier and installer will be able to provide recommendations for quality adhesive manufacturers.

 When working with adhesives, ensure the back of each stone piece is clean and free of dust.
-It should be applied onto your substrate with a notched trowel and be of at least a 2mm bed thickness.
-Each stone should also be fully back buttered before adhering to the surface.
+A notched trowel should be used to apply the adhesive onto the substrate.
+The bed thickness should be of at least a 2mm.
+Fully back butter each stone before adhering to the surface.

 Working in controlled, manageable areas will help ensure the adhesive isn’t allowed to skin over prior to bedding the stone.
-Once applied, any residual adhesive should be sponged off immediately and the stone cladding should be left undisturbed for at least 24 hours.
+Once applied, any residual adhesive should be sponged off immediately.
+The stone cladding should then be left undisturbed for at least 24 hours.

 Protect your stone

 Cleaning and sealing the surface is recommended after you’ve completed the stone cladding installation.
 This is best done by a professional using high quality penetrating sealers.

 Sealing is an essential step in protecting the beauty of natural stone cladding and ensuring its longevity.
 It is particularly important in external applications or those in a wet environment such as a pool or bathroom.